Supercolony-net/Open-Grants-Program/applications/openbrush.md

 * What need(s) does your project meet?

-Our project is starting point for smart contract developers coming from other ecosystems like Ethereum and it aims to improve smart contract development on ink!.
+Our project is the starting point for smart contract developers, coming from other ecosystems like Ethereum, and it aims to improve smart contract development on ink!.

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-We know only about one project [metis](https://github.com/patractlabs/metis).
+We are only aware about one project [metis](https://github.com/patractlabs/metis).

 * If so, how is your project different?

 Our project isn't restricted to only providing the base implementation of contracts.
-Objectively speaking based on what we know, what we currently see and what was listed in their proposal here are key differences:
+Objectively speaking based on what we know, what we currently see, and what was listed in their proposal here are key differences:
-- At the moment Developer Experience of our library is significantly higher
+- At the moment, Developer Experience of our library is significantly higher
 - Openbrush aims to propose and take care of standards for ink!
 (We've already created [PSP](https://github.com/w3f/PSPs/pull/22) for fungible tokens and we plan to cotinue doing so)
-- Openbrush aims to be an starting point for a smart contract developer, provide documentation.
+- Openbrush aims to be a starting point for a smart contract developer, provide documentation.
 - Contribute to ink! and substrate `contract-pallet` to improve the smart-contract development experience(add new features, fix bugs, etc).

 ## Team :busts_in_silhouette: